-- 9.6 The Impact on Ecology and Nature Conservation As reported above, the Council's ecologist reports no objection to the development proposal on ecological/nature conservation grounds.
-Should permission be granted, an informative is recommended to advise the applicant/developer to ensure that when demolishing the three structures or disturbing any land, due consideration should be given to bats and breeding birds and to avoid the bird nesting season (March to August); and that even outside such a period, care should be taken. - 9.7 The Impact on Archaeology The Council's archaeologist reports no concerns and is on record advising that "based on information in [the] Wiltshire Historic Environment Record...no concerns [are raised] regarding any archaeological impact by the proposed development".
-This advice is also enshrined within page 19 of the submitted Design and Access Statement. - 9.8 Developer Contributions As reported above, the Wiltshire Fire & Rescue Service request a financial contribution amounting to £63:36.
-Members are respectfully reminded that similar requests have been the subject of debate at recent committee meetings, with officers advising that such requests are not currently policy compliant; and would not satisfy the essential tests which all planning obligations must accord with.
-The Council does not yet an adopted Community Infrastructure Levy (CIL) charging mechanism, which could potentially allow for such infrastructure contributions.
-Officers therefore submit that the cited financial contribution (amounting to £63) cannot be sought.
-Whilst the Council is yet to adopt CIL, CIL legislation came into force in April 2010, and within Regulation 122, the legislation decrees that: "a planning obligation may only constitute a reason for granting planning permission for the development if the obligation is- - (a) necessary to make the development acceptable in planning terms; - (b) directly related to the development; and - (c) fairly and reasonably related in scale and kind to the development".
+The Impact on Ecology and Nature Conservation - As reported above, the Council's ecologist reports no objection to the development proposal on ecological/nature conservation grounds.
+Should permission be granted, an informative is recommended to advise the applicant/developer to ensure that when demolishing the three structures or disturbing any land, due consideration should be given to bats and breeding birds and to avoid the bird nesting season (March to August); and that even outside such a period, care should be taken.

-In this particular case, it is further argued that in the absence of any other infrastructure contribution (which would meet the necessary obligation tests), Members are respectfully advised that the £63 sole obligation could be challenged in terms of its reasonableness, especially considering the disproportionate costs associated to setting up a s106 (with the purpose of seeking a much smaller sum).
+The Impact on Archaeology - The Council's archaeologist reports no concerns and is on record advising that "based on information in [the] Wiltshire Historic Environment Record...no concerns [are raised] regarding any archaeological impact by the proposed development".
+This advice is also enshrined within page 19 of the submitted Design and Access Statement.

+Developer Contributions - In April 2014, a financial request from the Wiltshire Fire & Rescue Service amounting to £63:36 was reported to the committee; and it was agreed at the time, that prior to the adoption of CiL, the associated legal costs of negotiating and entering a s106 (in addition to the officer time resource) for such a limited amount of money was not considered proportionate or proper use of Council resources.
+However, now that Wiltshire Council is a CiL charging authority, this type of development which is CiL liable, would be subject to development taxation prior to the commencement of work on site.
+Although the tax collection process is separate to the planning process, members may be interested in knowing that the proposed holiday let development falls within the Council's CiL Charging Zone 1 which levies a tax of £85 per sq.m on CiL liable development - and in this particular case, it generates a CiL liability of approximately £10183.